wafflepie/dotfiles/README.md

 # Wafflepie's dotfiles

-Run `dotfiles.sh` and stuff may happen to your computer.
+Run `init.sh` and stuff may happen to your computer.

-## Quick install
+## Installation

 ```sh
 git clone https://github.com/wafflepie/dotfiles.git ~/.dotfiles
 ~/.dotfiles/init.sh
 ```

-Once installed, reinitialize by running `dot`.
+And you're done!
+Once installed, you can reinitialize from any directory by running `dot`.

 ## Credits